By Eric Johnson

 But those stories are not true.”

 Lynn Kenneth Packer is the nephew of Boyd K. Packer, the former President of the Quorum of the Twelve before his uncle passed away in 2015.
-A journalist by trade, Lynn Packer investigated Paul H. Dunn for more than a decade in an effort to determine the veracity of this man’s stories.
+A journalist by trade, Lynn Packer investigated Paul H. Dunn for more than a decade in an effort to determine the veracity of his stories.
 In 2015, Packer culminated his research with a book titled Lying for the Lord: The Paul H. Dunn Stories.

-Yet this drawback does not take away the power of Packer’s writing, and I highly recommend it.
+Yet this drawback does not take away the power of Packer’s writing, and for the record, I highly recommend it.
 Due to the limitations of an online book review, I cannot cover every single detail.
 Still, I will liberally cite the author throughout while exploring an amazing tale of deceit spun by a man who was looked upon as having authority in the LDS Church.

 A pitcher for the St. Louis Cardinals?